bardrotzer/gtfs_postgres/README.md

 # gtfs_postgres
-A simple tool to edit and view gtfs data that is in a ppostgresdatabase
+A simple tool to edit and view gtfs data that is in a postgresdatabase